 My mom makes a hearty and oh-so-delicious soup that I love.
 It’s a traditional Okinawan recipe so you know it’s healthy.
 (Okinawans who live the traditional life enjoy some of the longest and healthiest lives on the planet. –It’s a different story for young Okinawans who have adopted the North American fast food diet, just a generation later.
 They are Japan’s unhealthiest people.)

-Like peasant food world wide, my mom’s oxtail soup is healthy, low-cost and easy to cook.
+Like peasant food world wide, my mom’s soup is healthy, low-cost and easy to cook.
 Our ancestors were busy folks after all!
 The food they ate had to count ’cause they didn’t have pills and doctors, nor time to sit around contemplating their health.
 (My mom stresses to me that traditional Okinawan soup is made with pigs feet.
 I have had both and they are similar and excellent.)

 My mom made me some of her oxtail soup when I caught the flu a while back.
 It tastes so good, and every bite and sip are packed with goodness.
 I recently realized that she quietly made it her mission to keep her family healthy through fresh cooking.
 Though I’ve long since left home, a little of her philosophy has rubbed off.
 Cook it yourself and your health will take care of itself!
 Take care of your health and your weight will take care of itself.